For Immediate Release (September 1, 2021):

-On Tuesday, October 26th at 7 p.m., the incomparable Natalie Douglas hosts The Future of Cabaret — also virtually streamed at mabelmercer.org.
-The show honors the winners of this year’s Adela & Larry Elow High School Teen American Songbook Competition – Mark Aguirre, Madalynn Heeren, Julia Parasram, Mairéd O’Neil, and includes appearances by other rising young performers including Joie Bianco, Hannah Jane and Anais Reno.
-A special feature of the program will offer Ms. Douglas in a portion of one of her cabaret masterclasses.
-[Please note: All artists listed are subject to their availability.]
+On Tuesday, October 26th at 7 p.m., Natalie Douglas hosts The Future of Cabaret — a virtual show honoring the winners of the 2021 Adela & Larry Elow High School Teen American Songbook Competition: Mark Aguirre, Madalynn Heeren, Julia Parasram, and Mairéd O’Neil.
+This look-ahead also includes such rising young performers as Joie Bianco, Hannah Jane, and Anais Reno.
+A special feature of the program will offer Ms. Douglas in portions of her cabaret masterclasses.

-As noted, links for the streamed shows on Monday and Tuesday will be offered free-of-charge at mabelmercer.org.
-(These two performances will then remain available for two weeks.)
-No registration is required, but donations are ever welcome and encouraged.
-We felt that doing one “live” show for the 2021 Cabaret Convention was a correct, good, and cautious step forward, but — of course — we can’t garner the revenue from this that we would from our regular four nights at the Rose Theater.
+Links for the streamed shows on Monday and Tuesday will be offered free-of-charge at mabelmercer.org, and both performances will remain available for two weeks.
+According to KT Sullivan, “No registration is required, but donations are welcome and encouraged.
+We felt that doing one “live” show for the 2021 Cabaret Convention was a correct, good, and cautious step forward, but of course, we can’t garner the revenue from this that we would from our regular four nights at the Rose Theater.

 “The greater percentage of our annual operating budget has always depended upon Convention income.
 We hope those who watch the streamed performances will, as in 2020, generously extend themselves to help maintain and sustain our efforts.”
 Donations may be made via mabelmercer.org (which gratefully accepts funds 24/7/365) or by check payable to The Mabel Mercer Foundation.

 PURCHASE TICKETS BY PHONE via CenterCharge (212) 721-6500

 PLEASE NOTE: Due to COVID-19 safety in person box office sales have temporarily been suspended.